Books

 A Strategic Nature

-Revealing the linkages of professional strategists, information politics, and environmental standards, A Strategic Nature shows how public relations restricts alternative paths to a sustainable climate future.
+Revealing the linkages of professional strategists, information politics, and environmental standards, A Strategic Nature argues that the democratic politics we want remains out of reach — and offers pathways to access a more sustainable future.

 Read the introduction to A Strategic Nature.